Candidate entanglement invariants for two Dirac spinors: Dirac spinors

-A different approach is to consider only modes in a finite spatial cubic volume with periodic boundary conditions, so called box quantization (See e.g. Refs. \cite{mandl} and \cite{wightman}).
-Then the inner product is well defined and there is a countable number of allowed momentum modes which satisfy the orthogonality relations $(\phi_je^{i\bold{k}\cdot\bold{x}},\phi_le^{i\bold{k'}\cdot\bold{x}})=V\delta_{\bold{k},\bold{k'}}\delta_{jl}$ where $\delta_{\bold{k},\bold{k'}}$ and $\delta_{jl}$ are Kronecker deltas and $V$ the volume of the box.
+A different approach to have orthogonal and normalizable basis modes is to consider only modes in a finite spatial rectangular volume with periodic boundary conditions, so called box quantization (See e.g. Refs. \cite{mandl} and \cite{wightman}).
+Then the inner product as defined in Eq. (\ref{inn}) is well defined and there is a countable number of allowed momentum modes which satisfy the orthogonality relations $(\phi_je^{i\bold{k}\cdot\bold{x}},\phi_le^{i\bold{k'}\cdot\bold{x}})=V\delta_{\bold{k},\bold{k'}}\delta_{jl}$ where $\delta_{\bold{k},\bold{k'}}$ and $\delta_{jl}$ are Kronecker deltas and $V$ the volume of the box.
 For a sufficiently large box the discrete set of $\bold{k}$ becomes experimentally indistinguishable from a continuous set (See Appendix \ref{opp} for a discussion).
 Note that box quantization is closely related to introducing an Infrared Cutoff (See e.g. Refs. \cite{wightman} and \cite{duncan}).

-In this work we use the momentum eigenbasis and assume orthogonality of the modes.
-Moreover, as in References \cite{czachor,alsing,pachos,mano,moradi,caban,caban2,caban3} we consider states with well defined momenta.
-This is strictly only possible if we assume boundary conditions that allow well defined momenta in a finite spatial volume similarly to box quantization.
+In this work we use the momentum eigenbasis and assume orthogonality and normalizability of the modes.
+Moreover, as in References \cite{czachor,alsing,pachos,mano,moradi,caban,caban2,caban3} we consider states with definite momenta.
+This is strictly only possible if we assume boundary conditions that allow definite momenta in a finite spatial volume similarly to box quantization.
 In the rigged Hilbert space approach it can only be done as an approximation.
-In the following we assume that the physical scenario is such that it is motivated to treat particles as having a well defined momentum while also being contained in a finite spatial volume, even if only as an approximate description.
+In the following we assume that the physical scenario is such that it is motivated to treat a particle as having a definite momentum while also being contained in a finite spatial volume, even if only as an approximate description.

 With these caveats we can consider the four-dimensional subspace spanned by only spinorial degrees of freedom that is obtained by fixing $\bold{k}$, i.e., the subspace spanned by the modes $\phi_je^{i\bold{k}\cdot\bold{x}}$ for a fixed $\bold{k}$.
 The inner product $(\cdot,\cdot)_{\bold{k}}$ on such a subspace reduces to